|Release||September 27, 2019|

 This arcade stick has one of the most unusual shapes in the history of arcade sticks, and that is not a bad thing.
 Besides that, the color scheme is minimalistic with some nuance to sort of resemble the colorfulness that we experienced back in the day when the retro games that come with the arcade stick were popping.

-If it only ran on consoles, this SNK beauty would be nothing short of a steal.
+If it only ran on consoles, this SNK beauty would be nothing short of a steal on Amazon.
 Regardless, the fact that it is as good of a console as it is a standalone fightstick means that it is a fightstick that should go down in the hall of fame.
 All of that and it is still priced less than the average fightstick.
 Otherwise, you might be interested in the answer of Capcom to this concept of a console-fightstick hybrid, although Capcom’s iteration cannot be used as a standalone fightstick.

 |Cons||Imperfect joystick and buttons|